ethnh/ethng/README.md

 # Bits of Inspiration:

+the ccp doesn't even find anyone guilty of ip infraction if it benefits china in any way

+they have a law there that any chinese national who can get hands on sensitivie information MUST DO SO no matter where they are

 The greatest threat to democracy is official secrecy which favors a few over the many.

 We need to be reminded more than we need to be taught